MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-how-to-collaborate-distribute-dashboards-reports.md

 - [Create *shared semantic models*](#share-a-semantic-model) that coworkers can use as the basis for their own reports, in their own workspaces.
 - [Create *dataflows*](#create-dataflows) as a way to share a common data source.

-No matter which option you choose, to share your content you need a [Power BI Pro license](../fundamentals/service-features-license-type.md), or the content needs to be in a [Premium capacity](../enterprise/service-premium-what-is.md).
+No matter which option you choose, to share your content you need a [Power BI Pro license](../fundamentals/service-features-license-type.md), or the content needs to be in a [Power BI or Microsoft Fabric Premium capacity](../enterprise/service-premium-what-is.md).
 License requirements vary for the colleagues who view your content, depending on the option you choose.
 The following sections spell out details.

+It's also important to recognize that security is defined on the Fabric workload that's being used to serve the data.
+For example, when you share a report, you also share access to the semantic model below.
+You need to define security on the semantic model using Row Level Security (RLS) or Object Level Security (OLS) to prevent a report consumer from accessing all the data in the semantic model.
+By default, the read access of a report consumer isn't restricted to  the elements and data they see in the report, but access restrictions can be enforced in the semantic model thanks to RLS and OLS.
+Use RLS to restrict access to rows of data being returned, and OLS to restrict the access to columns and tables.
+Hiding a table, column, measure, visual, or report page, on the other hand,  doesn't prevent a report user from accessing these hidden elements.
+Hiding therefore isn’t a  security measure, but an option to provide a clutter-free user experience focused on specific tasks or goals.

+We look at each sharing scenario below and discuss the security implications in more detail for each.
+For more considerations on report consumer security planning, see [Power BI implementation planning: Report consumer security planning](../guidance/powerbi-implementation-planning-security-report-consumer-planning.md).
+For more information on other Fabric workloads, see [Permission model - Microsoft Fabric](/fabric/security/permission-model).

 ## Collaborate in a workspace